 As the largest pediatric healthcare provider in Georgia and one of the top-rated children’s hospitals in the country, we have resources like:

-- More than 2,100 pediatric physicians and allied health practitioners representing more than 60 pediatric specialties and programs
+- More than 2,300 physicians representing more than 60 pediatric specialties and programs

 - Three hospitals with 673 licensed beds.